Meatfinance/Meatfinance/README.md

 - 🥩 Meatfinance

-Meatfinance is the fastest growing decentralized platform (DEX), automated market-making (AMM) on Kekchain Network.
+Meatfinance is the fastest growing decentralized platform (DEX) on Kekchain Network.